 Sombré, like ombré, is achieved by using the balayage technique.
-What sets this new trendy look apart is the way that it seamlessly blends more shades and tones for a subtler, more sun-kissed look that’s full of texture and dimension.
+What sets this new trendy look apart is the way that it seamlessly blends more shades and tones for a subtler, sun-kissed look that’s full of texture and dimension.

-Where ombré tends to encompass only two shades, sombré hair is all about tying a handful of colors together.
-Typically, it’s a good rule of thumb to choose colors a few shades lighter and a few shades darker than your natural starting base to create a natural-looking fade.
+Whereas ombré tends to encompass only two shades, sombré hair is all about tying a handful of colors together.
+It’s a good rule of thumb to choose colors a few shades lighter and a few shades darker than your natural starting base to create a natural-looking fade.
 In general, you’ll want the darker colors towards the roots, with the lighter colors subtly weaving their way through the lengths and ends.
 When multiple shades are used in this method, it helps to create a less abrupt contrast than traditional ombré for a lower-maintenance appeal.

 While this must-have hair style is most commonly associated with natural blondes, it can look fabulous on brunettes as well.
 Need a little inspo to get you on the right track?
 We love these three sombré ideas: dirty blonde faded into golden blonde, espresso faded into caramel brown, and chocolate brown faded into golden blonde.